Mikey Wood

 Mikey Wood (born 18 April 1996) is a professional rugby league footballer who plays as a for the Midlands Hurricanes in the RFL League 1.

 Playing career

 Huddersfield Giants

-He previously played for the Huddersfield Giants in the Super League.
-Wood has played on-loan for Halifax and Oldham.
-In October 2017 he joined the Bradford Bulls on a season-long loan from Huddersfield.
+He previously played for the Huddersfield Giants in the Super League after progressing through the Giants' Academy system.
+Wood played on-loan for Halifax and Oldham.
+In October 2017 he joined the Bradford Bulls on a season-long loan from Huddersfield before signing permanently the following season.
 Wood joined Sheffield Eagles on a two-yeal deal in October 2021.

 Swinton Lions

 On 24 Oct 2023 it was reported that he had signed for Swinton Lions in the RFL League 1 on a 2-year deal.

 Midlands Hurricanes

 On 18 Oct 2024 it was reported that he had signed for Midlands Hurricanes in the RFL League 1 on a 2-year deal.